jburgy/jburgy.github.io/docs/_posts/2025-01-21-how-much-can-you-pack.md

 This first project was translating a [C](https://en.wikipedia.org/wiki/C_(programming_language)) implementation of [FORTH](https://en.wikipedia.org/wiki/C_(programming_language)) (which in turn was translating an [x86](https://en.wikipedia.org/wiki/X86) implementation).
 As a consequence, focus was more on how than why.
-Re-reading my discord question, I realize now that I lacked the vocabulary to precisely articulate what I was trying to achieve.
+Re-reading my Discord question, I realize now that I lacked the vocabulary to precisely articulate what I was trying to achieve.
 The original x86 was using [brk(2)](https://man7.org/linux/man-pages/man2/brk.2.html) and raw pointers to implement a [bump allocator](https://en.wikipedia.org/wiki/Region-based_memory_management) which supports